-- Crab Pattern - the crab pattern is ideal for traders trying to identify precise price movements.
+- Crab Pattern – the crab pattern is ideal for traders trying to identify precise price movements.
 It enables traders to maximize returns on securities with low volatility.
-The crab pattern is similar to the butterfly pattern, but is more condense.
+The crab pattern is similar to the butterfly pattern but is more condensed.
 This makes it possible to capture smaller movements.

 - Bat Pattern – when compared to the other patterns, the bat pattern is still a trapezoid, but more symmetrical.
 For both the bearish and the bullish patterns, the right side and the left side will be nearly the same heights.

 - Shark Pattern – the shark pattern is one of the newer harmonic trading patterns and has been in use since 2011.
 The pattern uses a similar five-leg reversal sequence.
 The steep outside lines and shallow dip in the middle create a chart that resembles a dorsal fin.
 This is how the shark pattern gets its name.

 - Cypher Pattern – the cypher pattern is an advanced trading pattern that combines Fibonacci trading with other indicators (such as RSI).
 The cypher uses tighter Fibonacci ratios (usually less than 1), which creates a “steeper” visual appearance.

 Each of these patterns will help you effectively issue stop losses and stop limits.
 In order to get a more comprehensive view of the market, it is useful to monitor multiple harmonic trading patterns at once.